-Get the latest insights on price movement and trend analysis of Eggs in different regions across the world (Asia, Europe, North America, Latin America, and the Middle East & Africa).
+Get the latest insights on price movement and trends analysis of Eggs in different regions across the world (Asia, Europe, North America, Latin America, and the Middle East & Africa).

 The unabated inflation in the farm and poultry input costs has caused the prices of eggs to explode globally.
 In the Indian domestic market, the prices have shot up by 18% compared to the last months.
 This high price is due to the declining production of egg-laying hens due to rising cases of avian flu, inflated feed prices, and worsened weather conditions.